 - Children who get any of the above benefits in their own right (ie they get benefits payments directly, instead of through a parent or guardian) can also get free school meals.

-Check if you are able to claim Free School Meals by completing the online form here.
+Check if you are able to claim Free School Meals by filling in the online form.

 You can also contact the Free School Meals department (Benefits Information) directly by:

 Telephone: 0300 123 7021, Monday to Friday 8am to 7pm

 Post: Revenues and Benefits Department, PO Box 187, Ellesmere Port, Cheshire, CH34 9DB

 Use of Pupil Premium at Over Hall